maartenba/maartenba.github.io/_posts/2019-08-27-what-happens-after-submitting-call-for-papers.markdown

 Being "on the other side" of a Call for Papers has been very interesting, and taught me that this is a difficult job.
 There's lots of reading, discussion, re-reading and more discussion involved.
 At some point there comes the rewarding bit of accepting sessions to the agenda, and the part I hate the most: having to reject sessions.

-Having been a speaker for a long time and having submitted talks to lots of conferences, I have been part of both: the accepted sessions, and very often also of the rejected sessions.
+Having been a speaker for a long time, and having submitted talks to lots of conferences, I have been part of both.
+I've had sessions accepted, but more often had sessions rejected.

 Whether you are a beginning speaker or a well-seasoned one, those rejections may be discouraging.
 Why didn't they accept this session I submitted?
 Is it because I have never spoken before?
 Do they not like me?
+Was it because my previous talk was not well received?
 Why did they pick speaker X and not me?
 All questions I have seen people ask themselves.

 In this post, I want to open the curtain a bit, and talk from experience on various agenda committees.